ecomplus/client/README.md

     EcomIo.getBrands('limit=3', callback)

 ### searchProduts(term, sort, filter, callback)
-It is a method to search products.
-For this method all the arguments are important.
+It is a method to search products

 |  Name  | Type | Usage |
 | :---:  | :---:| :--- |